dvberkel/musical-quine/README.md

 > non-empty computer program which takes no input and produces a copy
 > of its own source code as its only output.

+### Variant

+A variation on the quine theme is to allow for a *musical quine*.

+A musical quine

+> is non-empty computer program which takes sound as input and
+> produces a copy of its own source code while it is allowed to
+> produce sounds while executing.

 Background
 ----------